LuanGB/PIUM/README.md

 ## Using:
 * add: Adds User to specified database

-* rem: Removes User from specified database
+* rm: Removes User from specified database

 * lu: Lists all Users from specified database and respective attributes